dandycodingpipe/internship_M2/README.md

-# the KOLOR package :
+# the pyKOLOR package :
 Processing Philips Spectral Photon Counting images quickly and interactively on python.

 ## Soon!